On Clarity in Performance Reporting

 In environments where incentives are uneven and scrutiny is applied selectively, increased clarity changes who is questioned, who must explain, and who is expected to act.

-In such contexts, compliance offers a workable equilibrium.
-It allows the organisation to demonstrate oversight while retaining discretion over interpretation and commitment.
+In such contexts, compliance is a workable equilibrium – oversight is demonstrated, while discretion over interpretation and commitment is retained.

 The cost of this compliance equilibrium